DaMan02/Player-Journey-Visualizer/README.md

 ## Notes

-- The source file is named `instuctions.txt` in this workspace.
 - The raw parquet `ts` values behave like Unix seconds stored in a `timestamp[ms]` column.
 The preprocessing script converts deltas to milliseconds for browser playback.
 - Folder names are used for calendar date filters because playback time is normalized per match.